matehat/aneth/readme.md

-A quick and dirty utility that uses zeroconf (Bonjour) to advertise a its host machine on the network and receive such advertisements.
-It also modifies `/etc/hosts` accordingly, so that machines are automatically accessible by the hostname provided from any member running that script.
+A quick and dirty utility that uses Zeroconf to advertize its host machine with a specified hostname on the network.
+It can also listen for these advertisements and manage `/etc/hosts` accordingly, so that machines are automatically accessible by their provided hostname from any member running that script.

 ## Usage